 - Broken glass: Glass in conservatories, greenhouses or outhouses can be damaged by severe winds.
 Take care if trying to remove the glass, wear protective gloves and eye goggles.

 - Fallen trees and building damage: If a neighbour’s tree falls on your property and causes damage, your neighbour will likely have to make a claim on their insurance.
 Always be sure any trees in your garden are trimmed and healthy – if a diseased or badly maintained tree from your garden damages a neighbour’s property, you may be considered negligent and face a claim against you.

 - Boundary walls: Your policy may not cover certain types of damage to fences, gates or hedges but it could cover boundary walls blown down in a storm.
 Check your policy booklet for details.
-This is covered by Aviva home insurance, which you can learn more about here.
+This is covered by Aviva home insurance.

 Before a storm:

 - Trees: Keep your car in a garage or an area within safe distance of trees in your garden.
 Contact your Local Authority to check if you can cut down or remove parts of any trees you feel could cause damage in a storm.

 - Your garden: Loose objects such as garden furniture, bikes, toys, trampolines and ladders must be locked away or safely secured.

 - Windows and doors: Close and lock all windows and doors securely in your home.
 If your TV has an aerial remove this in case of an electrical storm.
 Keep in mind that surge protectors can sometimes fail, so stay away from all computer equipment also.